bgno1/sds_yolo11/README.md

 ## 1. Overview

-This repository contains the code supporting the article **"Enhanced YOLO11 for Lightweight and Accurate Drone-Based Maritime Search and Rescue Object Detection"**, which is currently under peer review.
+This repository contains the code supporting the article **"Enhanced YOLO11 for Lightweight and Accurate Drone-Based Maritime Search and Rescue Object Detection"**.

 YOLO configuration files supporting the experiments in the paper can be found in the `cfgs` folder.